How to Conduct a Social Media Audit in 8 Easy Steps: Template Included

 Another key to a successful audit is to compare your metrics to your competitors.
 Doing this helps you get a more accurate picture of how you’re performing in relation to similar brands in your industry.

 Using your competitive landscape in Rival IQ, you can see where you rank among the competition on each channel.
 Let’s say your landscape includes 10 brands (including your own) in the health foods industry.
-You can see that you rank fifth on Instagram, second on TikTok, and third overall.
+On the Audience Leaderboard, you can see that Zara ranks first on Instagram and Tiktok, second on Facebook, third on Twitter, and first overall.
 Make note of these standings on each relevant slide to provide more perspective on how your brand is performing.

 Now that you have an overview of how your brand is performing on each channel, it’s time to review specific posts.
 To see your top posts for the channel you’re auditing, go to “Social Posts” and check out the “Top Landscape Posts.”